Moses-Oyelade/project-gym-p4/README.md

 Check out Faker for all of your database seeding needs: [Faker Documentation](https://faker.readthedocs.io/en/master/)

-Do your tables look awful?
-Check out Pandas to learn how to pretty-print your data!
-[Pandas Documentation](https://pandas.pydata.org/)

-Test out user input verification: [Regex101](https://regex101.com/)

 Display selectable options in the terminal and return the selection ID (or whatever you want!) using Inquirer: [Inquirer Documentation](https://pypi.org/project/inquirer/)